-The Pregnancy and Baby Payment is a cash payment for the parents, or carers, of a baby.
+The Pregnancy and Baby Payment is a cash payment for parents and carers when they are expecting or have a new child.
 It is paid to help cover some of the costs of having children.
 These costs could be things like needing a pram or buying clothes.
-The Pregnancy and Baby Payment provides eligible families with £600 on the birth of their first child and £300 on the birth of any subsequent children.
-There is an additional payment of £300 to help with the costs of having more than one baby, such as twins or triplets.
+The Pregnancy and Baby Payment provides eligible families with £600 for a first child and £300 for any subsequent children.
+There is an additional multi-birth supplement of £300 to help with the costs of having more than one baby, such as twins or triplets.
 There is no limit on the number of children that are supported.

 For example, if someone has twins and one is their first child, they would receive £1,200.
 This is made up of £600 for the first child, £300 for the second child and £300 for having twins.
-An applicant having twins where none of the children are their first child would get £900.
+An applicant having twins where none of the children is their first child would get £900.
 This is made up of £300 for each child plus a £300 payment for twins.

-5 The Scotland Act 2016 webpage at http://services.parliament.uk/bills/2015-16/scotland.html
+10 The Scotland Act 2016 webpage at http://services.parliament.uk/bills/2015-16/scotland.html

-The application window is from 24 weeks pregnant to 6 months after the birth (or up to the day before the child is 1 year old for people who take over looking after a baby, such as adopted parents or kinship carers).
+The application window is from 24 weeks pregnant to 6 months after the birth (or up to the day before the child is 1 year old for people who take over looking after a baby, such as adoptive parents or kinship carers).
 If a baby was stillborn or died after they were born, applications can still be made up to six months after their birth date.
 Applicants must not already be in receipt of the Sure Start Maternity Grant for the baby being applied for.